 When you are facing a divorce or family law issue, it is important that you have the guidance you need on your side, even when emotions run high.
 At Coulter Lambson, we are dedicated to ensuring that you know your legal options so you can protect your family and your best interests.

-Read answers to some frequently asked questions below or call (314) 309-2377 to schedule your free, one hour consultation with a licensed St. Louis County divorce lawyer.
+Read answers to some frequently asked questions below or call (314) 309-2377 to schedule your free, one hour consultation with a licensed St. Louis County family law lawyer.

 Before filing a divorce petition, you will be required under Missouri state law to provide your spouse with an accurate statement of your income and debts, an accounting of your property, and a number of other documents required by the court.
 Gathering this information is often complicated and all documents must be filed with the court in accordance with strict time limits.